act-lilly/aws-bedrock-chatbot-with-anthropic-claude-models-llm-inference/README.md

 A useful but simple chatbot utilizing Anthropic Claude models on AWS Bedrock.

 This app was developed entirely using Anthropic Claude 3.5 Sonnet.
 It began with a simple prompt:
-> let's develop a python streamlit app that uses boto3 to utilze aws bedrock models.
+> let's develop a python streamlit app that uses boto3 to utilize aws bedrock models.

 Currently, three of the leading Anthropic models are included as options the user can choose:
 - Claude 3.5 Sonnet